Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Related Work

 \paragraph{Jailbreak Methods for LLMs} Recent research has demonstrated that even LLMs with strong safety alignment can be induced to generate harmful content through various jailbreak techniques~\citep{xu2024llm}.
 Early methods relied on handcrafted prompts, such as the "Do-Anything-Now" (DAN) prompt~\citep{liu2023jailbreaking}, while more recent approaches have moved toward automated techniques, including using auxiliary LLMs to generate persuasive prompts~\citep{li2023deepinception,zeng2024johnny} and gradient-based methods to search for effective jailbreak prompts~\citep{zou2023universal}.
 Additionally, genetic algorithms~\citep{liu2023autodan} and constrained decoding strategies~\citep{guo2024cold} have been introduced to improve prompt generation.
 While these techniques primarily focus on jailbreaking LLMs by generating malicious text outputs, this paper focuses on MLLMs, specifically on generating malicious images to jailbreak models.

 \paragraph{Jailbreak Methods for MLLMs} Previous work has demonstrated that MLLMs, with their added visual capabilities, are more vulnerable to malicious inputs~\citep{liu2024safety}.
 Jailbreak methods for Multi-modal LLMs (MLLMs) can be broadly categorized into white-box and black-box settings.
 In the \textbf{white-box setting}, attackers have full access to model parameters, allowing for more direct manipulation.
 Gradient-based approaches have been widely used in this setting to generate adversarial visual prompts~\citep{niu2024jailbreaking,qi2024visual,dong2023robust,bailey2023image,tao2024imgtrojan}, with some methods combining both text and image prompts to exploit multi-modal vulnerabilities~\citep{shayegani2023jailbreak,wang2024white}.
 However, these methods require white-box access and may not generalize well to more restricted models.
 In the \textbf{black-box setting}, where model parameters are not accessible, attackers typically rely on transfer-based approaches or carefully designed prompts.
 Techniques such as using topic-related images or embedding text within images have proven possible in triggering jailbreaks~\citep{liu2023query,gong2023figstep,ma2024visual}.
 Transfer-based attacks involve generating adversarial prompts on a white-box model and then using these prompts to attack black-box models~\citep{zou2023universal}.
 For example, \citet{dong2023robust} tested the transferability of visual adversarial prompts on closed-source MLLMs.
 However, transfer-based attacks generally suffer from reduced success rates compared to white-box methods~\citep{niu2024jailbreaking}.
 Our work addresses this limitation by proposing a direct black-box jailbreak method using zeroth-order optimization.
-This approach eliminates the need for transferability or handcrafted prompts, focusing on efficiently generating malicious images to attack MLLMs with reduced memory usage and high success rates even under black-box setting.
+This approach eliminates the need for transferability or handcrafted prompts, focusing on efficiently generating malicious images to attack MLLMs with reduced memory usage and high success rates even under black-box settings.
+We also provide a detailed comparison with previous black-box methods in the adversarial attack area in \cref{sec:comparison_black}.